Old-fashioned self-publishing is definitely not out of fashion.

 8. Can you have a small stall at a local market?

 9. Always have a few copies of your book with you at all times.
 You never know what will happen!

-Certainly, don’t forget to promote your online ebooks and books, but if you are not selling your books locally, maybe your are missing out on a lot of sales.
+But if you are not selling your books locally, maybe you are missing out on a lot of sales.

 The list of famous self-published authors is a long one.

 You might not have thought, but Thomas Hardy, Ernest Hemingway, Stephen King, Rudyard Kipling, Tom Peters, Alfred Lord Tennyson, Mark Twain, Charles Dickens, Margaret Atwood, and James Joyce all self-published titles.

 When you read these names, you can understand that old-fashioned self-publishing has been alive and well for a very long time.